Blog

 Apache Kafka is a stream processor and can be used as a message broker as well.
 If architecture or software requires low end-to-end latency with exceptional durability (persistence), Kafka is the piece of software to provide this and other functionality.
 Whereas traditional message brokers focus on a pattern of allowing consumer applications to work on one piece of data at a time, Kafka allows for the analysis of lots of individual pieces of inflight data.

-This makes Kafka an ideal candidate for implementing streaming analytics and big data applications.
-Designed at LinkedIn to scale to hundreds of millions of messages, though not as lightweight a solution as ActiveMQ, it is ideal for working on astronomically large data sets.
+This makes Kafka an ideal candidate for implementing streaming analytics and Big Data applications.
+Designed at LinkedIn to scale to hundreds of millions of messages, though not as lightweight a solution as ActiveMQ, it is ideal for working on astronomically large datasets.
 Kafka is often used with Kafka Connect to pair with data sources and destinations.

-Tomcat
+Apache Tomcat

 Apache Tomcat is an open source Java application server that is capable of powering enterprise-scale web applications.
 Though not a full-fledged JEE server, Tomcat was originally conceived as the reference implementation for the Java Servlet and Java Server Pages specifications.